 August 01, 2018

-Cathy Schloeder speaks of growing up in the Canal Zone in Panama, and moving back to the United States at the age of 13.
+Cathy speaks of growing up in the Canal Zone in Panama, and moving back to the United States at the age of 13.
 She describes her college studies, in both California and Montana, and her move to Montana.
 She further accounts how she and her husband applied to work the Hubbard Lookout and her transfer later to the Union Peak Lookout.
 Schloeder describes both the lookouts she operated, including power, water, layout, and life living up on the lookouts.
 She also accounts for how the first line of attack against strikes and fires at the lookouts occurred, and tells a story

 August 25, 2018

-Kjell Petersen talks about staffing the Snow Peak and Beaver Ridge lookouts as a U.S. Forest Service employee, starting in the late 1960s.
+Kjell talks about staffing the Snow Peak and Beaver Ridge lookouts as a U.S. Forest Service employee, starting in the late 1960s.
 He recalls how his lookout was struck by lightning three times in one afternoon, hauling water, almost calling in a full moon as a fire, and mountain goat trapping by Idaho Fish and Game.
 He also describes being on a lookout during September 11, 2001.
 He tells the story of another lookout who mistook a herd of elk for wild horses and another lookout whose car got a flat tire and rolled into the timber.
 He concludes by discussing his appreciation for the solitude the job provided and how some of his most memorable experiences included watching sunrises, sunsets and the stars.

 May 18, 2017